danielmarcgardner/CheeSwhiz/README.md

 OAUTH_TOKEN= xxxxx
 OAUTH_TOKEN_SECRET= xxxxx
 ```
+5. `createdb cheeswhiz_dev` To create local development database.
+6. `createdb cheeswhiz_test` To create local testing database.
+7. `knex migrate:rollback` To rollback database (not necessary for initial install).
+8. `knex migrate:latest` Add tables to the db.
+9. `knex seed:run` Add the seeds to the db.
-5. `swagger project edit` To run it locally in development mode.
+10. `swagger project edit` To run it locally in development mode.
+11. Enjoy learning about cheese.